antonhalim/rails-simple-search-bk-002-public/README.md

   * check if the word exists exactly in the words table (aka conduct an **Exact Search**)
   * check if something LIKE the query exists in the words table (aka conduct a **Fuzzy Search**)
 * Upon submitting the search query, the user should either be shown a page of the search results, or be redirected to the exact word match
+* If the query returns nothing, a message should appear on the results page indicating that

 ### What You Need